In this article, we discuss 3 things:

 Why did BCG introduce the video interview?

 The reasons are similar for every remote assessment

 1. It helps to filter a greater number of candidates with less HR resources

-Similar to the Online Case or Pymetrics, BCG is able to score candidates’ performance remotely, not needing any resources related to administering the test in a BCG office on a BCG computer.
+Similar to the Online Case and Chatbot Interview or Pymetrics, BCG is able to score candidates’ performance remotely, not needing any resources related to administering the test in a BCG office on a BCG computer.
 This way, a greater number of candidates can be evaluated, who previously would not have made the cut with their resume alone.